albenoit/DeepLearningTools/README.md

 ## Approach:

-* A single script, experiments_manager.py, that manages all the train/val/export/serve process is provided to let you no more care about it.
+* A single script/module, experiments_manager.py, that manages all the train/val/export/serve process is provided to let you no more care about it.
 * You write the experiment settings file that focuses on the experiment but avoid the machinery.
 You then define the expected variables and functions (datasets, learning rates, loss, etc.).
 This is enough work but only focused on the experiment.
 * You write your model in a separate file following a basic function prototype.
 This will allow you to switch between models but still relying on the same experiment settings.
 * You run the experiment and regularly look at the Tensorboard to monitor indicators, weight distributions, model output embedding, etc.